DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 single self-contained `REPORT/report.html`.
 The report has interactive source, type, chromosome, family, TSD and frequency filters; genome and family views;
 the complete call table; and an explicitly provisional nearby-call view.
+It also exposes the resident-copy tiers, a browser-only threshold calibration view, and all alternative TE assignments when `TE_GENOME` is enabled.
 It does not use R, `curl`, a web server, or external JavaScript/CDN assets.

 The refactored container definition pins Quarto 1.9.36.
 The previously built Snakemake 5.10 image does not contain it: that image can generate the QMD/data,